 TVS’ partnership with Suzuki came to an end in 2001.
 Despite the tightening emission norms and arrival of newer competitors, TVS was still unfazed and went on to launch the Victor, India’s first fully indigenously developed motorcycle.

 Around the same time, the 150cc segment was also witnessing a steady growth thanks to the arrival of the legendary Bajaj Pulsar.
 TVS took their own sweet time to come up with a befitting reply but the wait was completely worth it.
 The bikemaker launched the TVS Apache in the Indian market in 2005.
 The Apache range gave the brand a new identity associated with TVS’ Racing genes from then on.
 That being said, it was actually the Fiero and Fiero F2 which laid the foundation for the Apache range.
-These bikes were meant to take on the Hero Honda CBZ and the Bajaj Pulsar 150.
+These bikes were meant to compete against the Hero Honda CBZ and the Bajaj Pulsar 150.
 Even though they couldn’t be called runaway successes, they really heralded TVS’ entry into the 150cc “performance” segment.

 In the recent past, there has been an influx of motorcycles in the 300cc segment, and TVS didn’t have a product in its portfolio to take on the bigger bikes.
 As luck would have it, even premium German marque BMW Motorrad wanted to tap into the segment as it saw huge business potential in developing markets.
 So in 2013, TVS announced its collaboration with BMW Motorrad.
 Almost four years later, in December 2017, this partnership bore fruition in the form of the launch of the TVS Apache RR 310.
 With a beautiful and sporty design language, the RR 310 is one of the best-looking, and performing motorcycles in its segment!